MetaMorphic-Digital/draw-steel/src/docs/Enrichers.md

 - [&ZeroWidthSpace;[/test A reason]]: You can also just include multiple valid characteristic keys in the brackets.
 - [&ZeroWidthSpace;[/test I edges=1 banes=1]]: You can specify edges and banes for the roll
 - [&ZeroWidthSpace;[/test P]]{A presence test}: Brackets will replace the default text for the command.
+- [&ZeroWidthSpace;[/test R I P resultSource=JournalEntry.abcdef.JournalEntryPage.ghijklmn]]: The "resultSource" parameter allows specifiying a UUID pointing to a Power Roll Tier Outcome page.

+A test enricher produces two buttons.
+The first performs a test with all selected actors.
+The second, only visible to GMs, looks like a chat message bubble and produces a request test message in chat.
+If the resultSource parameter is used, clicking the first button will integrate the result tier into the test roll.
+If the request test button was used, the results will show in the request message in a secret block.
+If the secret block is in a revealed state, then the tests rolled from the part will also integrate the result tier into their display.

 ## Apply Effect